 - 1. Cooperate with the school to make homework effective. - 2.
-Provide your children with suitable study conditions (desk or table, lights, books, and supplies). - 3.
+Provide your children with suitable study conditions (desk/table, lights, and supplies). - 3.
 Reserve a time for homework.
-Turn off the television and cell phones. - 4.
-Encourage your children, but avoid undue pressure. - 5.
-Show interest in what your children are doing, but do not do the work for them. - 6.
+Turn off the television and cell phones.
+4.

+Encourage your children, but avoid undue pressure.

+5. Show interest in what your children are doing, but do not do the work for them.
+6.

 Understand that the school expects homework to be completed and returned.